akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 >
 > 3. A humble person may travel freely, but a mighty person is hindered by many things. (later meaning)
 >
+> This is a fictional idiom, so it is difficult to find exact meanings, but these three seem to form the closest fit.
-> A fictional idiom.
+>
-> These seem to be the two meanings that best fit.
 > Compare to the word ‘nice’ which originally meant ‘one of simple understanding, a fool’, then ‘precise’, then later came to mean ‘pleasant’.

 ***

 ## Author’s Note — Why I Wrote This Story

-**Simple Answer:** I like tales, both factual and fantasy.
+I like tales, both factual and fantasy.
 I grew up reading and have a love for stories from around the world, both from real history and from made up stories.

+This tale is an imperfect psychological training kit woven into the fabric of medieval entertainment.
+It honours the tradition of the morality tale by using the past as an honest mirror for our own lives.
+We have a natural fascination with seeing things happen to other people; this story harnesses that curiosity to explore our positive core needs for connection, purpose, and safety—needs that never truly change.
+By representing the Middle Ages as realistically as possible, the book reveals our shared capacity to underestimate our own foolishness, weakness and value.
+It provides the reader with sound psychological tools to navigate life today, looking back at the past not to judge it, but to discover the insight we need to walk a more balanced and healthy path in the present.

-**Professional Answer (as a guiding principle):** As an author, when I got stuck on this story planning, writing or discussing, I generally cross-checked the balance of the following:
+**For Aspiring Writers (and the Curious):** As an author, when I got stuck on this story during planning, writing or revision, I generally cross‑checked the balance of the following three questions:

 1. Does this scene provide an “honest mirror”?
 (Is it real enough?)
 2. Does it touch a “positive core need”?
 (Is it human enough?)
 3. Does it offer a “psychological tool”?
 (Is it useful enough?)

-This tale is an imperfect psychological training kit woven into the fabric of medieval entertainment.
-It honours the tradition of the morality tale by using the past as an honest mirror for our own lives.
-We have a natural fascination with seeing things happen to other people; this story harnesses that curiosity to explore our positive core needs for connection, purpose, and safety—needs that never truly change.
-By representing the Middle Ages as realistically as possible, the book reveals our shared capacity to underestimate our own foolishness and weakness.
-It provides the reader with sound psychological tools to navigate life today, looking back at the past not to judge it, but to discover the insight we need to walk a more balanced and healthy path in the present.
+I offer these questions as a practical craft check for anyone who wants to use them in their own work.

+---

 # FACTS: THE WORLD OF THE ‘GOOSE BRIDE’ (12th‑CENTURY ENGLAND)